Pediatric ER Travel Nurse Jobs in Iowa

 Is Iowa really worth it for travel nursing, or is it too small a market?

 Don’t let Iowa’s size fool you.
-The pediatric ER market here is real — children’s hospitals in Des Moines and Iowa City maintain consistent demand for travel nurses, and regional facilities across the state need peds-experienced nurses to fill critical gaps.
-The advantage of a smaller market is less competition for assignments, which often translates to better negotiating position on pay and scheduling.
+The pediatric ER market here is real.
+Children’s hospitals in Des Moines and Iowa City maintain consistent demand for travel nurses, and regional facilities across the state need peds-experienced nurses to fill critical gaps.
+The advantage of a smaller market is less competition for assignments, which often works in your favor on pay and scheduling.
 Plenty of our travelers have taken Iowa contracts thinking it would be a stopgap and ended up extending because the experience was that good.

 What should I know about winter assignments in Iowa?